Coronavirus COVID-19 Updates

 Practice social distancing as best you can, and continue to take action to help prevent the spread of respiratory illness by following the below guidelines:

 Wash hands often with soap and water for at least 20 seconds.
-Use an alcohol-based hand sanitizer if soap and water aren’t available.
+Use an alcohol-based hand sanitizer with greater than 70% alcohol if soap and water aren’t available.

 Cover your cough or sneeze with your sleeve or a tissue, not your hands.